oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 8.1
+-- Version: 9.0
--- Description: Adds Row Level Security (RLS) policies for the schools table to ensure multi-tenant data isolation.
+-- Description: Unifies RLS policies for 'admin' and 'super_admin', -- allowing both roles to manage all data across all schools.
+-- Drops all existing tables for a clean installation.
 -- ==================================================================

 -- To apply this schema:
 -- 1. Go to your Supabase Project's SQL Editor.
--- 2. If you have old tables from previous attempts, drop them first.
--- 3. Paste this entire script into the SQL editor and click "Run".
+-- 2. Paste this entire script into the SQL editor and click "Run".

 -- Drop existing tables in reverse order of dependency to avoid errors DROP TABLE IF EXISTS public.audit_logs;